 |Class Period:||02/07/2013 - 02/21/2018|

-|Case Leaders:||John C. Browne, Adam H. Wierzbowski|
+|Case Leader:||Adam H. Wierzbowski|

-Stericycle is an international waste management and disposal company, located in Lake County, Illinois, which specializes in collecting and disposing regulated waste, including medical, pharmaceutical and hazardous waste.
+Stericycle is an international waste management and disposal company, which specializes in collecting and disposing medical, pharmaceutical and hazardous waste.
 As of the first quarter of 2016, Stericycle derived 63% of its revenues from small quantity (“SQ”) customers and 37% of its revenue from large quantity (“LQ”) customers.
-Plaintiffs allege that throughout the Class Period, Defendants made a series of materially misleading statements and omissions regarding the amount of customer attrition due to illegal rate increases on SQ customers and the merit of claims concerning these rate increases in other litigations.
-Stericycle also made materially misleading statements about the reasons for its growth, while knowing or recklessly disregarding that growth was attributable to the illegal rate increases.
-As a result of the Company’s statements to investors, the price of Stericycle Securities was artificially inflated during the Class Period.
+Plaintiffs allege that throughout the Class Period, Defendants made a series of materially misleading statements and omissions regarding Stericycle’s illegal rate increases on SQ customers, the merit of claims concerning these rate increases in other litigations, and Stericycle’s failure to integrate its hundreds of acquisitions.
+Stericycle also made materially misleading statements about the reasons for its growth, while knowingly or recklessly disregarding that its growth was attributable to the illegal rate increases.
+Defendants’ materially false and misleading statements and omissions artificially inflated the price of Stericycle securities during the Class Period.